Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-Under the same linear reward assumption of LinUCB, \cite{agrawal2013thompson} proposed a randomized MAB algorithm, based on a generalization of the Thompson Sampling (TS) technique to stochastic contextual MABs problems.
-Rooted in a Bayesian framework, the idea of TS is to select at each time $t$ an arm according to its posterior probability of being optimal at that time, i.e., maximizing the posterior reward distribution.
-More specifically, assuming a Gaussian prior for the regression coefficients vector $\mu$, e.g., $\mu \sim \mathcal{N}(\mathbf{0}_{d}, \sigma_{\mu}^2 \mathbb{I}_{d})$, and a Gaussian distribution for the reward, i.e., $Y_t|\mu,f(X_t, A_t) \sim \mathcal{N}(f(X_t, A_t)^T\mu, \nu^2)$, at each time $t$, the optimal arm $\tilde{a}_t$ is the one that maximises the a-posteriori estimated expected reward, i.e., $f(X_t, A_t)^T\tilde{\mu}_t$.
-The posterior nature is reflected in $\tilde{\mu}_t$, which represents a sample from the posterior distribution, given by $\mathcal{N}(\hat{\mu}_t, \nu^2 B_t^{-1})$; here $\hat{\mu}_t \doteq B_t^{-1}b_t$ is the posterior mean, with $B_t$ and $b_t$ defined in the same way as for LinUCB.
-The iterative process is given in Algorithm \ref{algo:TS}.
+Although Thompson sampling (TS)~\citep{thompson_likelihood_1933} has been introduced more than 80 years ago, it has only recently reemerged as a powerful tool for online decision-making, due to its optimal empirical and theoretical properties.
+Under the same linear reward assumption as in LinUCB, Agrawal and Goyal~\cite{agrawal2013thompson} proposed a generalization of TS to a contextual setting.
+Rooted in a Bayesian framework, the idea of TS is to select arms according to their posterior probability of being optimal, i.e., by maximizing the posterior reward distribution, at each time $t$.
+The policy $\pi$ at each time $t$ is thus explicitly defined as: